nginxinc/kubernetes-ingress/docs/content/configuration/global-configuration/globalconfiguration-resource.md

 #### Comprehensive Validation

 The Ingress Controller validates the fields of a GlobalConfiguration resource.
-If a resource is invalid, the Ingress Controller will not use it.
-Consider the following two cases:
+If a GlobalConfiguration resource is partially invalid, the Ingress Controller use the valid listeners and emit events about invalid listeners.

-1. When the Ingress Controller pod starts, if the GlobalConfiguration resource is invalid, the Ingress Controller will fail to start and exit with an error.
-1. When the Ingress Controller is running, if the GlobalConfiguration resource becomes invalid, the Ingress Controller will ignore the new version.
-It will report an error and continue to use the previous version.
-When the resource becomes valid again, the Ingress Controller will start using it.

 You can check if the Ingress Controller successfully applied the configuration for a GlobalConfiguration.
 For our  `nginx-configuration` GlobalConfiguration, we can run: